olijaun/idontbyte/about.md

 ---
-layout: default
+layout: test_post
 title: About
 navid: about
 ---

-# About

 I am a software engineer and hobby musician living in Berne, Switzerland.
-I am currently working for a swiss insurance company as a software developer (Java, JEE) and solution architect.
+I am currently working for a swiss insurance company as a software developer (mainly Java) and solution architect.